Find a Qualified Attorney Near You

 Unlike more liberal states, such as Connecticut, New York, and Maryland, Louisiana has a history of being less favorable to immigrants.

-Welcome to FindLaw's page on immigration laws in Louisiana.
 Awareness of the relationship and tension between state and federal law is essential.
-This is the case with every area of law.
+This is true of every area of law.
 But this tension is often clear when it involves immigration.

-The federal government sets many immigration laws.
-It has a great deal of authority in its administration and enforcement.
-But, the states also have certain powers in administration and enforcement.
+The federal government sets and enforces many immigration laws.
+It has significant authority in its administration and enforcement.
+But the states also have certain powers in administration and enforcement.

 - Law enforcement and immigration in Louisiana